Holiday rentals in Isle of Wight

 Due to its 200 miles of cycle routes, the island is a highly-regarded cycling destination, while walkers can take advantage of 500 miles of footpaths.
 For any music lovers, the island hosts a number of festivals, the biggest being the Isle of Wight Festival in Newport in June.
 If sailing is your thing, head toward Cowes in the north and marvel at the sailing boats dotted throughout the Solent.

-Top things to do in Isle of Wight
+What are the top things to do in Isle of Wight?

 Carisbrooke Castle